Crip Camp

 Crip Camp: A Disability Revolution is a 2020 American documentary film directed, written, and co-produced by Nicole Newnham and James LeBrecht.
 Barack and Michelle Obama served as executive producers under their Higher Ground Productions banner.

 Crip Camp had its world premiere at the Sundance Film Festival on January 23, 2020, where it won the Audience Award.
 It was released on March 25, 2020, by Netflix and received acclaim from critics.
 It was nominated for an Academy Award for Best Documentary Feature.

 Premise

 Crip Camp starts in 1971 at Camp Jened, a summer camp in New York described as a "loose, free-spirited camp designed for teens with disabilities".
 Starring Larry Allison, Judith Heumann, James LeBrecht, Denise Sherer Jacobson, and Stephen Hofmann, the film focuses on those campers who became activists in the disability rights movement and follows their fight for accessibility legislation.
+Pictures by co-star HolLynn D'Lil were used throughout the film.

 Production

 The idea to make the film about Camp Jened started "with an offhand comment at lunch."
 LeBrecht had worked with Newnham for 15 years as a co-director.
 LeBrecht was born with spina bifida and uses a wheelchair to get around.
 He had never seen a documentary related to his "life's work as a disability rights advocate".
 At the end of the lunch meeting, LeBrecht told Newnham, "You know, I've always wanted to see this film made about my summer camp", and she replied, "Oh, that's nice, why?"
 Newnham told The Guardian, "then he completely blew my mind" explaining why he wanted to make this film.
 Newnham said:

 What Jim and I always felt is that we wanted the film to bring people into the world of Camp Jened, to give them that experience themselves: arriving at camp, checking out the scene, maybe feeling a little bit uncomfortable, not sure what's going on, not sure if they speak the language.
 Then, over time, they'd come to feel like this is a world that is fun and joyous and liberating for them as viewers, just like it was for Jim.
 Jim's personal story would bring you into that.

 The film was executive produced by Barack and Michelle Obama under their Higher Ground Productions banner.
 Disability rights activist Stacey Milbern, who had previously served on the President's Committee for People with Intellectual Disabilities under Barack Obama, was an impact producer on the film.